Class RdosFormatDisk

 • needsAddress

-public boolean needsAddress(java.lang.String filetype)
+public boolean needsAddress(String filetype)

 Indicates if this filetype requires an address component.
 Presumably, the "B" filetype is binary and will need an address.